usegalaxy-eu/operations/storage.md

 * **VGCN**, you have to add the mountpoint to [vgcn-infrastructure/userdata.yaml](https://github.com/usegalaxy-eu/vgcn-infrastructure/blob/main/userdata.yaml)
 * **incoming (FTP)**, add it to its own [group_vars/incoming.yml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/group_vars/incoming.yml)

+# Steps to add a new data (_dnbXX_) share
+1. Request the storage team (RZ) for a new data share (_dnbXX_)
+2. Once the new mount point is made available, mount it and test if the new mount point actually works and is reachable (pick a worker node and try it).
+3. The following places must be updated to roll out the new data share and to migrate from the previous share
+   1. Add the new mount point to the [mounts repository](https://github.com/usegalaxy-eu/mounts).
+An example PR can be found [here](https://github.com/usegalaxy-eu/mounts/pull/4)
+   2. Update the currently running `vgcnbwc-worker-*` nodes with the new mount using `pssh`.
+      ``` bash
+      pssh -h /etc/pssh/cloud -l centos -i 'sudo su -c "echo \"dnb09    -rw,hard,nosuid,nconnect=2      denbi.svm.bwsfs.uni-freiburg.de:/dnb09\" >> /etc/auto.data"'
+      ````
+   3. Verify that the mount is successful
+      ```bash
+      pssh -h /etc/pssh/cloud -l centos -i 'ls -l /data/dnb09/'
+      ```
+   4. Then, update the `object_store_conf.xml`, for example like [see here](https://github.com/usegalaxy-eu/infrastructure-playbook/pull/800)
+   5. Once everything is merged, run the Jenkins job (`sn06` playbook project) to deploy the new data share
+   6. Monitor the changes and the handler logs to make sure that there are no errors.

 # NFS export policies
 * Export rules are